GaetanoCausio/AssemblerOnMac/ASSEMBLER.md

 You can best debug assembly program `operations.s` to see more details on how it works.

-Please note that instructions may be suffixed based on your target architecture:
+Also note that instructions may be suffixed based on your target architecture:

 `movq` for 64bit architecture
 `movl` or `mov` for 32bit architecture